Vietnam.vn - Nền tảng quảng bá Việt Nam

-The Sominsai festival, a tradition of more than 1,000 years, was discontinued due to aging local residents who were unable to handle the organization.
+The Sominsai festival, which has a tradition of more than 1,000 years, was discontinued because local residents were aging and unable to handle the organization.

 Hundreds of men wearing traditional loincloths scrambled for a sacred bag containing wooden charms during the Sominsai festival at Kokuseki Shrine in Iwate Prefecture, northern Japan, on February 17.
 Chants of “go away demons!” echoed through the cedar forest, marking the end of the annual event that has been held for more than 1,000 years.